-3. Case Study
+4. Case Study

-To evaluate our proposal, we report a case study developed within a course of the Software Engineering Undergraduate Program (SEUP) at the Federal University of Pampa (UNI-PAMPA).
+To evaluate our proposal, we report a case study developed within a course of the Software Engineering Undergraduate Program (SEUP) at the Federal University of Pampa (UNIPAMPA).

 The intention of SEUP is to prepare students for a variety of career options in both academic areas and software industry.
 The program is known for encouraging the usage of non-traditional teaching methods as an effort to enhance the quality of teaching.
-One of the approved initiatives, which actually defines the program - and differentiates it from most other programs - is the embracing of the Problem-Based Learning (PBL) methodology [Billa 2012].
+One of the approved initiatives, which actually defines the program - and differentiates it from most other programs - is the embracing of the Problem-Based Learning (PBL) methodology (Billa, 2012; Cera et al., 2013).

-In essence, PBL proposes a new teaching and learning process that provides means by which students can achieve a self-directed learning through the investigation of problems [Selçuk and Tarakçi 2007].
+In essence, PBL proposes a new teaching and learning process that provides means by which students can achieve a self-directed learning through the investigation of problems (Selçuk and Tarakçi, 2007).
+This methodology appeared about 50 years ago as a reaction to the problems and shortcomings of traditional educational approaches, aiming at improving student satisfaction, critical thinking, collaborative work, and problem-solving skills.

 Throughout the academic life at the SEUP, students attend to several PBL based courses, one per semester.
 During a PBL-based course, they are introduced to a problem.
-The scope of the problem is defined according to the knowledge units that should be taught at the present semester [IEEE and ACM 2004].
+The scope of the problem is defined according to the knowledge units that should be taught at the present semester (IEEE and ACM, 2004).
+A variety of problems are provided, related to several software engineering disciplines, such as analysis, design, and testing.
+Some problems are product-oriented and are aimed directly at solving the customer's problem.
+Others, such as process improvement, are meta-problems, whose solution will facilitate the product-oriented ones (IEEE and ACM, 2004).